dlaliberte/bikeshed-intro/index.md

 - Follow instructions for [Publishing with a custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 I.e. go to "Settings" > "Pages" to show "GitHub Pages"
 - Under "Build and deployment" > "Source", select "GitHub Actions" if not already selected.
-- Click the "<span style="color:lightblue">create your own</span>" link to start creating a yml script.
+- Click the "create your own" link to start creating a yml script.
   - Enter the name of the file (after `.github/workflows/`) to `build.yml` or `some-other.yml`.
   - Use the following script, changing `index.bs` and `index.html` if need be.
     - For more sample workflow actions, see [Spec Prod Documentation](https://w3c.github.io/spec-prod/)